TotsllyRandom/employ-os/README.md

 [Download Latest Release](https://github.com/TotsllyRandom/employ-os/releases/latest)
 1. Click this link
-2. Download the .exe file
+2. Download the file you'd like to use
-3. Run
+3. Run the file

 ## How to Play